cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/api-operations/methods/put-resize-a-cluster-v2-tenant-id-clusters-clusterid.rst

 This operation resizes the cluster specified by ``clusterId``.

-The 400 error code can indicate either of the following conditions:

-- the presence of unacceptable parameters or malformed data
+The 400 error code might indicate the presence of unacceptable parameters or malformed data.

-- an invalid state
+The 409 error code might indicate an invalid state.

 This table shows the possible response codes for this operation: